 With over 20 years of public accounting experience, Brian Reingold is a Partner in the Construction Services Group.
 As a construction industry expert, Brian has extensive experience in audit and tax and has performed a variety of consulting projects ranging from internal control set ups to construction dispute related services.
 He serves as the lead service provider for a number of the firm's construction industry clients.
-Highly regarded for his knowledge and business expertise, Brian provides value added services and solutions to clients.
+Highly regarded for his knowledge in early stage advisory and business expertise, Brian provides value added services and solutions to clients.

 As a former manager with the Deloitte Construction Services Group, Brian also worked closely with the manufacturing, retail and benefits plan industries.
 Serving there for 8 years, Brian primarily worked on audits, special engagements and detailed consulting projects for multi-million dollar clients.

 As a successful industry leader, Brian holds several leadership positions with the NJ Subcontractors Association including past president and actively participates in the Construction Financial Management Association, Utility and Transportation Contractors Association of New Jersey, Surety Association of New Jersey and Associated Construction Contractors of New Jersey.

 BS – Accounting from The College of New Jersey

 Certified Public Accountant in New Jersey

 Certified Public Accountant in New York

 New Jersey Society of Public Accountants

 New Jersey Subcontractors Association – Board Member and Past President